dalong123/pact-foundation.github.io/documentation/javascript/karma.md

-# Jasmine / Karma
+# Karma

 ### Jasmine
 If you starting a new project, run `npm init` to get a `package.json` going.

 With a `package.json` file in place run `npm install --save-dev --save-exact jasmine karma karma-jasmine karma-chrome-launcher karma-cli` on your terminal to install Jasmine and Karma.

-Once you're ready to go with Jasmine install the DSL by running `npm install --save-dev --save-exact pact-consumer-js-dsl`.
+Once you're ready to go with Jasmine install the DSL by running `npm install --save-dev --save-exact pact-js`.

 #### Setup Karma
 Run `karma init`.
 Answer **jasmine** for *testing framework* and **no** for *use require.js*.

-Tell Karma about `pact-consumer-js-dsl.js` in `karma.conf.js`.
-In the `files: []` section add a new entry for `node_modules/pact-consumer-js-dsl/dist/pact-consumer-js-dsl.js`.
+Tell Karma about `pact.web.js` in `karma.conf.js`.
+In the `files: []` section add a new entry for `node_modules/pact-js/dist/pact.web.js`.

 Allow tests to load resources from `Pact Mock Server`.
 One way to do this is in the `karma.conf.js`, change `browsers: ['Chrome']` to,